jwnmulder/ansible-collection-zyxel-vmg8825/README.md

     ```

 5. In the zyxel_vmg8825 dir, run the following command 'ansible-galaxy collection install ansible.netcommon'
-6. Setup pre-commit by runnning `pre-commit install` in the zyxel_vmg8825 dir
+6. Setup pre-commit by running `pre-commit install` in the zyxel_vmg8825 dir
 7. To ensure vscode can run pytest, add the following to your .env file

     ```text